 - Maroondah Planning Scheme (including the Municipal Planning Strategy) - contains policies and controls that affect how land can be used and developed.
-The Municipal Planning Strategy includes strategic directions about how Maroondah is expected to change through the implementation the planning scheme. - Maroondah Health and Wellbeing Plan - provides directions and guidelines for working towards the improved health and wellbeing of the Maroondah community. - Municipal Emergency Management Plan addresses the prevention of, response to and recovery from emergencies within the municipality of Maroondah.
+The Municipal Planning Strategy includes strategic directions about how Maroondah is expected to change through the implementation of the planning scheme. - Municipal Emergency Management Plan addresses the prevention of, response to and recovery from emergencies within the municipality of Maroondah.